 The parties will establish, no later than February 1, 2022, a Committee on Workload.
 Each party will nominate three members.
-If the parties are unable to agree upon a neutral chair, William Kaplan will choose the chair in a process of final offer selection.
+If the parties are unable to agree upon a neutral chair, William Kaplan will choose the chair from among the names proposed by the CEC and OPSEU.
 The Committee is to complete its work by February 1, 2024.